cududa/meshwriter/README.md

 	    default-font           Helvetica
 	    scale                      1
 	    letter-origin         "letter-center"
-	    methods           (See section at bottom)
+	    flat-z                    true           # letters share a common Z plane methods           (See section at bottom)

+Set `flat-z` (or `flatZ`) to `false` if you prefer the legacy behavior where each glyph keeps its original Z-center offset.

 The call to BABYLON.MeshWriter returns a constructor.
 Call it "**Writer**".